MicrosoftDocs/azure-docs/articles/active-directory/authentication/concept-authentication-strengths.md

 #### Update and delete custom authentication strength policies

 You can edit a custom authentication strength.
-If it's referenced by a Conditional Access policy, it can't be deleted and you need to confirm any edit.
+If it's referenced by a Conditional Access policy, it can't be deleted, and you need to confirm any edit.
 To check if an authentication strength is referenced by a Conditional Access policy,click **Conditional Access policies** column.

 #### FIDO2 security key advanced options